People

 Research Associate II

-Trained as a protein biochemist and structural biologist with experience in various biochemical and biophysical methodologies including x-ray crystallography, electron microscopy and small-angle X-ray scattering.
+Trained as a protein biochemist and structural biologist with experience in various biochemical and biophysical methodologies including X-ray crystallography, electron microscopy and small-angle X-ray scattering.